-The Pennsylvania Supreme Court said today that it will overturn the convictions of up to 1,200 juveniles in the wake of a corruption scandal that is sending two county judges to jail for more than seven years.(USA Today, emphasis added).
+The Pennsylvania Supreme Court said today that it will overturn the convictions of up to 1,200 juveniles in the wake of a corruption scandal that is sending two county judges to jail for more than seven years.(USA Today, emphasis added [it was censured, so here is the Wayback Machine Copy]).
 Judges sending kids to jail so corrupt private prisons can profit.
 That is as low as a banana republic gets.

 Last month, veteran Luzerne County Judges Mark Ciavarella and Michael Conahan pleaded guilty to taking $2.6 million in kickbacks to send juveniles to privately run detention centers.

 The FBI director testified this week that the FBI has thousands of corruption investigations going on.

 He said that the FBI is saturated with corruption investigations, and has already prosecuted thousands of officials for corruption.

 He said that the FBI is running out of resources with which to investigate and prosecute such corruption.